The Program Benefits and Perks?

 Security?

 Tanzania is a very safe travel destination overall.
 The village community we mainly work with knows us well, as we have been around since 1996.
-You make many new local friends, and it is enjoyable to socialize with the local community.
+You make many new local friends, and it is enjoyable to socialise with the local community.
 We also have a third-party security company at the compound.

 Diseases and Vaccinations?